Vivian Wilson: Relationship with father

 Wilson has described her father as "a pathetic man-child", and has been financially independent from him since she first came out as transgender in 2020.
 In October 2022, Musk blamed his estranged relationship with Wilson on "neo-Marxist" influences due to the unspecified "elite university" she attended.
 In a July 2024 interview conducted by Jordan Peterson, Musk spoke negatively of Wilson's transition and deadnamed her.
 He said he was "tricked" into granting her request for gender-affirming treatment, as California law required both parents' permission since Wilson was under 18 at the time.
 Musk ultimately described her as having been "killed by the woke mind virus" in conjunction with her transition.

 Musk has said that Wilson's gender transition is primarily what sparked his drive to "destroy the woke mind virus".
-Walter Isaacson's biography of Musk argued that his shift towards more right-wing politics was "partly triggered by [Wilson]'s transition, her embrace of radical socialist politics, and her decision to break off relations with him."
-Wilson disputes this account and has described it as "a convenient narrative."
+Isaacson's biography of Musk argued that his shift towards more right-wing politics was "partly triggered by [Wilson]'s transition, her embrace of radical socialist politics, and her decision to break off relations with him".
+Wilson disputes this account and has described it as "a convenient narrative".
 Grimes, Musk's former partner, has defended Wilson and supported her transition.
 She stated that she is proud of Wilson for speaking out.